bstien/HTTPMock/README.md

 ```

 ## Handling unmocked requests
 By default, unmocked requests return a hardcoded 404 response with a small body.
-You can configure `HTTPMock.unmockedPolicy` to control this behavior, choosing between returning a 404 or allowing the request to pass through to the real network.
-The default is `notFound`, aka. the hardoced 404 response.
+You can configure `HTTPMock.unmockedPolicy` to control this behavior with four options:

 ```swift
 // Default: return a hardcoded 404 response when no mock is registered for the incoming URL.